 Some interesting attractions are Soldier Youth World War II Monument which was built to honour the young children who died in World War II; Mu Koh Chumphon national park where you can walk on the mangrove forest nature trail and islands,; Por Waterfall small waterfall but have water flowing all year round surrounded by shady trees; Koh Phitak where you can have a HomeStay experiencing fisherman community and other activities on the island.

-During September – October, you can see thousands of eagles migrating from Siberia to Chumphon.
+During September – October, visitors can see thousands of eagles migrating from Siberia to Chumphon.

-When you visit Chumphon, you should try Kanom Chin (rice noodles) with spicy curry in southern style.
-Fresh Seafood can be found easily because Chumphon is the center of fishery.
+When visiting Chumphon, don't miss Kanom Chin (rice noodles) with spicy curry in southern style.
+Fresh Seafood can be found easily because Chumphon is the centre of fishery.
 The famous products in Chumphon are lady-finger bananas, Sawi pineapples,and baegu leaves which normally are fried with eggs or boiled with curry soup.